 Many travelers believe that getting "bumped" off a flight is a straightforward situation.
-When flights are cancelled or overbooked, travelers simply make alternate plans with the help of their airline.
+When flights are canceled or overbooked, travelers simply make alternate plans with the help of their airline.
 Often enough, airlines will even offer volunteers travel credits in exchange for agreeing to take a later flight.
 However, many travelers don’t know the difference between being voluntarily and involuntarily bumped from a flight.

 The difference between a voluntary and involuntary boarding denial is more than the level of inconvenience.
-Travelers who voluntarily let their seat go could be out hundreds of dollars, and give up rights to future compensation.
+Travelers who voluntarily let their seat go could be out hundreds of dollars and give up rights to future compensation.
 Before accepting the travel voucher to take a later flight, every traveler needs to know the difference between voluntary and involuntary boarding denial.

 Involuntary boarding denials happen when there are too many people holding confirmed tickets for the same flight.
 This can happen for a number of reasons, including overbooking and flight cancellations due to weather or other situations.
-Regardless of the situation, an involuntary boarding denial happens to travelers who have a confirmed ticket on a flight, but cannot be accommodated on the flight.
+Regardless of the situation, an involuntary boarding denial happens to travelers who have a confirmed ticket on a flight but cannot be accommodated on the flight.

-When a involuntary bump happens, United States law guarantees certain compensation to affected travelers.
+When an involuntary bump happens, United States law guarantees certain compensation to affected travelers.
 First, the airline has to offer the affected traveler alternate accommodation for travel to their final destination within one hour of the original landing time.
 If a passenger can not be accommodated by the airline (or by other airlines flying to the passenger’s final destination), that traveler is entitled to compensation.

 If an airline cannot deliver a passenger up to two hours past their scheduled arrival time, then the bumped traveler is entitled to 200 percent of the published fare for the first segment of the itinerary, up to $650.
 If it takes more than two hours to get the bumped passenger to their final destination, then the traveler is entitled up to 400 percent of the published fare for the first segment of the itinerary, with a maximum of $1,300.